HL7/davinci-deqm/input/pagecontent/StructureDefinition-indv-measurereport-deqm-intro.md

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support]):

-1. Measure results for each group
-1. The number of members for each population in a group
-1. Indicate whether improvement in the measure is noted by an increase or decrease in the measure score.
-1. References to other resources involved in producing the report
+1. Reference to the reporting program using the DEQM [Reporting Program Reference](StructureDefinition-extension-reportingProgramReference.html) Extension
+1. Reference to the supplemental data using the DEQM [Supplemental Data](StructureDefinition-extension-supplementalData.html) Extension
 1. The scoring type defined by the referenced Measure using the DEQM [Measure Scoring] Extension
 1. Reference to a reporting vendor using the DEQM [Reporting Vendor] Extension
 1. A certification identifier using the DEQM [Certification Identifier] Extension
-1. Ability to use other types for measure score using the DEQM [Alternate Score Type] Extension
-1. Specify the software systems used by the reporting system using the CQFM [Software System] Extension
+1. Specify the software systems used by the reporting system using the CQFM [Software System]({{site.data.fhir.cqfm}}StructureDefinition-cqfm-softwaresystem.html) Extension
+1. Indicate whether improvement in the measure is noted by an increase or decrease in the measure score
+1. The scoring type for the reported group using the DEQM [Measure Scoring] Extension
+1. Indicate whether improvement in the reported group is noted by an increase or decrease in the measure score
+1. A code that defines the meaning of the reported group
+1. The populations in the reported group
+1. References to the resources that were used to calculate the report

 **Additional Profile specific implementation guidance:**